 Historical, Political and Economic Integration of BRICS

-- The course is devoted to the introduction of the students to the processes of political, economic and social integration of the BRICS countries.
+- Introduce the students to the processes of political, economic and social integration of the BRICS countries

 - Give knowledge about general histories of the five BRICS countries

 - Form understanding of the such core concepts and theories as a plural modernity theory, Global South, post-colonialism, development etc.

 - Promote skills necessary for analyzing social imaginaries, current politics and social processes in the BRICS countries.